You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

-It was a Thursday afternoon when Maria, content manager at a fast-growing startup, clicked "publish" for what she considered their "best-written blog post to date".
+It was a Thursday afternoon when Maria, content manager at a fast-growing startup, clicked "publish" for what she considered their "Best-written blog post to date".

 But a week later?
-Silence...
+Radio silence...

 Almost no traffic, very few shares and non-existent engagement.
 Despite solid content, Maria had neglected an essential element: effective distribution!